 The Chairman of the Investigative Committee of Russia holds a video-conference briefing

-The Chairman of the Investigative Committee of the Russian Federation Alexander Bastrykin held a video conference briefing attended by the First Deputy and deputies of the Chairman of the Investigative Committee of Russia, heads of the Central Office departments, regional investigations directorates and educational institutions of the Investigative Committee of Russia.
+The Chairman of the Investigative Committee of Russia Alexander Ivanovich Bastrykin held in a video-conference operational meeting on the results of the investigative agencies of the Investigative Committee of Russia for 9 months of 2021.
+The event was attended by the First Deputy and deputies of the Chairman of the Investigative Committee of Russia, heads of the Central Office departments, regional investigations departments and educational institutions.